CWE-774: Allocation of File Descriptors or Handles Without Limits or Throttling

 Weakness ID: 774

 Abstraction: Variant Structure: Simple

-The software allocates file descriptors or handles on behalf of an actor without imposing any restrictions on how many descriptors can be allocated, in violation of the intended security policy for that actor.
+The product allocates file descriptors or handles on behalf of an actor without imposing any restrictions on how many descriptors can be allocated, in violation of the intended security policy for that actor.

-This can cause the software to consume all available file descriptors or handles, which can prevent other processes from performing critical file processing operations.
+This can cause the product to consume all available file descriptors or handles, which can prevent other processes from performing critical file processing operations.

 File Descriptor Exhaustion

 This table shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.